catap/macos-ansible-playbooks/README.md

 # macOS ansible playbook

-Here a playbook which installs and updates MacPorts via bootstrap MacPorts, and also updates the system on defined list of macOS machines.
+Here a playbook which installs and updates MacPorts, also it may optionally bootstrap MacPorts to get the last version of curl, and updates the system on defined list of macOS machines.

 The main goal is install MacPorts which is linked against `curl` inside bootstrap MacPorts to fix not working SSL.
 See: https://trac.macports.org/ticket/51516